Job Search Masterclass Specialized Job Searches

 Answering Common Hurdles in Transitioning

-Do I really have to start at the bottom just because I lack "corporate" experience?
+Do veterans have to start at the bottom in civilian jobs?

-No. You are not starting from zero; you are moving your high-level leadership experience into a new field.
-You might need to learn new software or words specific to that industry, but your ability to handle pressure, lead people, and solve hard problems is a "senior-level" skill that most civilian workers haven't mastered.
-If you present yourself as a strategic problem-solver instead of a trainee, you can often get a job that matches your real value.
+No. You are not starting from zero; you are moving high-level leadership experience into a new field.
+You might need to learn new software or industry-specific language, but your ability to handle pressure, lead teams, and solve hard problems is a senior-level skill most civilian workers haven't developed.
+Present yourself as a strategic problem-solver, not a trainee, and you can often land a role that reflects your real value.

 Focus on what matters.

 Moving out of the military is about changing from a life where you followed orders to one where you create your own chances.
-By focusing on the unique value you offer instead of just the ranks you wore, you take control of your professional future.
-Don't just sit in the passenger seat of your career.
+Focus on the unique value you offer, not the ranks you wore.
+You take control of your professional future.

 Successfully moving from the military to a civilian job is the first step toward building a career defined by the mark you choose to leave, not just the rank you once had.